-During AR 6, the Munger Graduate Housing Project received ASA approval for 600 units of housing and is under construction.
-At the time of this report, it has not yet had a framing inspection; therefore no new housing units were added to the Stanford campus during this reporting period.
-Cumulatively, the construction of housing during the first and second annual reporting periods had resulted in an increase of 425 housing units (Table 3) on campus.
+During AR 6, the Munger Graduate Housing Project received ASA approval for 600 units of housing, which are under construction.
+At the time of this report, 349 of the 600 units have been built and framing inspection has occurred; therefore, 349 new housing units were added to the Stanford campus during this reporting period.
+Cumulatively, the construction of housing during the first and second annual reporting periods had resulted in an increase of 774 housing units (Table 3) on campus.

-Currently, Stanford capacity for providing units of student housing remains equivalent to the capacity identified by Stanford University at the time of initial occupancy.
+Currently, Stanford capacity for providing student housing units remains equivalent to the capacity identified by Stanford University at the time of initial occupancy.
 Stanford's housing needs are subject to fluctuation during any given year.
 Accordingly, Stanford University may redistribute the student population among existing housing facilities in any given year, based on current population and programmatic needs.
 The County will, as needed, reassess housing availability status with appropriate Stanford University staff.
 If Stanford University should ever apply for a development permit that would change the number of beds available to students, that action and the change in beds would be reported in the Annual Report.